 The young Greek conductor Eleni Papakyriakou already ranks, with her mature musicality and dynamic personality, among the most promising artists of her generation.
 Her main studies of orchestra conducting were completed in 2015 at the University of Music and Performing Arts Vienna (Mag. art.).
 Immediately after graduation she took up the chorus master’s post at Landestheater Niederbayern in Passau, Germany, where she conducts opera performances.
-She is also the chief conductor and artistic director of the Passau University Orchestra (from October 2016 until July 2019 and also from April 2022 until now), while she began cooperating with Akademischer Orchesterverein in Vienna since May 2019.
+She is also the chief conductor and artistic director of the Passau University Orchestra (from October 2016 until July 2019 and also since April 2022), while she began cooperating with Akademischer Orchesterverein in Vienna since May 2019.
 In September 2020 she held an invitation - among 220 applications - for the international conducting competition La Maestra Paris, which took place in Philharmonie de Paris, with Paris Mozart Orchestra, and was live broadcasted on arte.tv.
 This led to a concert with Orchestre Pasdeloup in Philharmonie de Paris (Grande Salle Pierre Boulez) in December 2021.
 The 2022/23 plans include guest conducting at the Music Academy "Louis Spohr" Kassel and in Thessaloniki with the State Symphony Orchestra, as well as the founding of an own orchestra.